-11. For the BA Applied Criminology Program, I am interested in two concentrations (e.g., Crime Analysis and Prevention, Community and Institutional Practice, or Legal Studies).
+12. For the BA Applied Criminology Program, I am interested in two concentrations (e.g., Crime Analysis and Prevention, Community and Institutional Practice, or Legal Studies).
 Can I complete more than one within my degree?

-Yes, students can complete the Program Declaration Form located in Enrolment Services: https://www.douglascollege.ca/current-students/enrolment-services/forms and declare their concentrations prior to applying to graduate.
-When you fill in the Program Declaration Form please:
+Yes, students can complete the Enrolment Services, Online Program Declaration Form and declare their concentrations prior to applying to graduate.